 The "Procurement Agility" category

 1. The Naos Group has created a procurement group uniting VSB, SMB and MMB (Very Small Businesses, Small- and Medium-sized Businesses and Mid-Market Businesses) from the cosmetics sector.
-The aim of this strategy is to better manage class C purchases by working together.
+The aim of this strategy is to better manage tail spend by working together.
 Called "HACosmed", this association now consists of 280 active buyers, 65 registered suppliers, 2 million euro of purchases in 2018 and finally, savings of 10% to 60% depending on the product family (administrative supplies, hygiene products or even logistical supplies).
 Stéphane Faustin-Leybach, Director of Procurement, summarises the principle behind this initiative: "It's the concept of starting with individual problems and ending with a shared solution"

 2. The French Defence Procurement Agency (DGA) has deployed Silex's cloud sourcing solution to improve procurement performance.
 In concrete terms, buyers can now identify suppliers that meet their needs more quickly and easily.